 How To Make Mustard Bean Pickles

-Fill a large pot with water and bring it to a boil.
-When the water is boiling, add yellow beans.
+- Fill a large pot with water and bring it to a boil.
+Add yellow beans to the boiling water.
 Reduce heat to medium and boil until just tender, about 20 minutes.

-Next, heat clean jars in a pan in about 1 inch of water.
+- Heat clean jars in a pot with 1 inch of water.
 Heat snap lids in hot water in a small saucepan, but do not boil.

-Add the rest of the ingredients to the same large pot the beans were cooked in.
-Stir with a whisk until smooth, and heat over medium heat until it starts to come to a boil.
+- Add the rest of the ingredients to the same large pot the beans were cooked in.
+Stir with a whisk until smooth, and heat over medium-high heat until it starts to boil.

-The sauce will thicken up as soon as it comes to a boil.
-Immediately add cooked beans to the sauce and stir gently to mix.
+- As soon as the sauce comes to a boil, it will thicken.
+Immediately add the cooked beans to the sauce and stir gently to mix.

 Variations

-Add ½-1 cup of diced red pepper to the sauce.
-It tastes great and adds fantastic color to the mustard beans.
+- Add ½-1 cup of diced red pepper to the sauce to add fantastic color.

 Equipment